solidjs-community/solid-primitives/packages/marker/README.md

 It behaves similarly to the `mapFn` param of `indexArray`, where the returned element is reused for different values.

-Any computations created in that callback will be disposed when `createMarker` get's disposed, not on each marker call, because the results are cached between calls.
+Any computations created in that callback will be disposed when `createMarker` gets disposed, not on each marker call, because the results are cached between calls.

 ```tsx
 const mark = createMarker(text => {